egalion/briesaed/wholecourseBRIE.md

 |Yugoslavia|843|1057|1364|1273|
 |Uruguay|2147|3136|3847|3462|

 > *note*: Three strands to the debate about growth since the end of the 19th century: *convergence* to the economic core, although moderate; *divergence* - falls in productivity and digression from a market to a subsistence agricultural economy (revisionist view); *middle ground*.
-Reasion for differences in opinion is lack of consistent quantitative evidence to establish the growth rates.
+A reason for differences in the opinions is the lack of consistent quantitative evidence to establish the growth rates.
 >
-> *note*: Industrial share of national output was \~ 15% almost for the whole period.
+> *note*: Industrial **share of national output** was \~ 15% almost for the whole period.
 The agricultural share - between 70% and 80%.
 >
-> *note*: Break with the Ottoman Empire resulted in restrited domestic markets, redistribution of land into small landholdings.
+> *note*: Break with the Ottoman Empire resulted in restrited domestic **markets**, redistribution of land into small landholdings.
 Retreat from market relations to subsistence farming in the sector is a widely held view by Bulgarian historians.
 >
 > *note*: Initially many small agricultural producers went bankrupt due to high interest rates and low prices of the final produce.
 Things improved by the beginning of the XX century, as interest rates fell and food prices increased.
-On average agricultural production grew by 3% till 1911.
+On average **agricultural production** grew by 3% till 1911.
 It was the result mostly of using new land and to a smaller extent of increased productivity.
-Average yield for grain was \~ 100 kg / decare.
+The average grain yield was \~ 100 kg / decare.
 Cooperatives were popular among small producers.
 After the wars agriculture still employed most of the population \~ 3/4.
 Total land used increased by 10% in the late 1920s relative to 1911.
 Average yield increased by 20–45% for cereals, 45–60% for orchards.
 The volume of agricultural produce was below the prewar level until 1925, but by the end of the 1930s it was 70% higher (with increased population of 43%).
 While grain still had the largest share, the shares of tobacco, cotton, sugar beet increased.
-The mechanization of the sector was low, even though the situation were improving - by 1944 there were 4500 tractors.
+The mechanization of the sector was low, even though the situation was improving - by 1944 there were 4500 tractors.
 There were \~ 3500 agriculture cooperatives that involved around 1 000 000 people.
 >
-> *note*: Sectors with some growth outside agriculture were usually state protected industries - mining, metal works, electricity production, chemical products.
+> *note*: Sectors with some growth outside agriculture were usually **state protected industries** - mining, metal works, electricity production, chemical products.
 State supported enterprises in 1909–1939 increased 4 times, employees - 3 times.
 >
 > *note*: By 1897 there were only 70 industrial enterprises with more than 10 employees.
 In 1911 there number reached 345 and employed in total 15000 workers.
-In 1896 the local industry (without crafts and services) supplied 13% of the internal consumption of industrial goods, whereas in 1911 - 43%.
+In 1896 the **local industry** (without crafts and services) supplied 13% of the internal consumption of industrial goods, whereas in 1911 - 43%.
 This was the result of improved transport infrastructure, increased tariffs (14–65%), other forms of legal protection, lower interest rates with the development of a modern banking system.
 However the volume of industrial production per capita was 20–45 times lower compared to industrialized countries.
 After the wars the Bulgarian industry underwent a crisis, but the depreciation of the lev that went on until 1923 stimulated investment.
-The volume of industrial produce grew by 7.7% on average in 1921–1931 and fell to 5.3% in 1931–1941, which was higher than most countries.
+The volume of industrial produce grew by 7.7% on average per year in the period 1921–1931.
 Industrial production was relatively inefficient and by the outbreak of the WW II the sources of growth were to a large extent exhausted.
-Labour productivity in the industrial sectors was 2 times lower in 1911 and 4 times lower in 1939 relative to that of the United States.
+Labour **productivity** in the industrial sectors was 2 times lower in 1911 and 4 times lower in 1939 relative to that of the United States.
 >
-> *note*: Finance, industry and political interests were often mixed and this led to inefficiencies and corruption.
+> *note*: Finance, industry and political interests were often mixed and this led to inefficiencies and **corruption**.
 As an example railroad construction was twice as expensive per km in Bulgaria than in Greece and Romania.
 Example: Racho Petrov, who was prime minister in the beginnig of XX c., had also stakes in the company that built the railroad line Radomir-Kyustendil.
-Many of these were companies that were somehow related to bank “Girdap”.
+Many of these were companies that were somehow related to the bank “Girdap”.
 >
-> *note*: The volume of external trade doubled in 1906–1911 relative to 1886–1890.
+> *note*: The volume of **external trade** doubled in 1906–1911 relative to 1886–1890.
 Measured per capita, it was still 2–7 times lower than the developed countries.
 The main export good was grain.
 The trade balance was negative.
 The balance of payments was adjusted by foreign loans.
 After the wars the trade volume fell, as it did during the crisis of 1929–1933.
-However by the end of the period it was three times higher than the prewar level (at constant prices) Bulgaria exported mostly tobacco, fruits, vegetables, eggs and chickens.
+However by the end of the period it was three times higher than the prewar level (at constant prices).
+Bulgaria exported mostly tobacco, fruits, vegetables, eggs and chickens.
 The imports changed as the share of investment goods rose.
 In the 1930s Bulgaria traded mostly with Germany using clearing agreements where it had a favourable balance.
 >
-> *note*: Before the Balkan wars the average wage was between 34 and 70 levs, whereas the prices of bread were 0.23 - 0.30 per kg and for meat 0.46–0.98 per kg.
+> *note*: Before the Balkan wars the average **wage** was between 34 and 70 levs, whereas the prices of bread were 0.23 - 0.30 per kg and for meat 0.46–0.98 per kg.
 The workday was more than 10 hours.
-In 1919 was introduced 8-hour work day by law, but usually it was ignored.
+In 1919 was introduced an 8-hour work day by law, but usually it was ignored.
 In 1939 the real wages for the Bulgarian workers were 2–4 lower than those in the deveoped countries.

-*1891*: “First Bulgarian Chamber of Commerce” established in Ruse.

-*1894*: Customs duties were increased from 5–6% to 8–14%.

-*1895*: Law for the encouragement of the local industry.

-*1904*: New customs tariff.

-*1905*: Law for the stimulation of local industry and trade

-> *note*: during the Great Depression agricultural production shrank by 18% and the industrial sector shrank by 34%.

 #### Money, banking and finance

 *1879*: establishment of the Bulgarian National Bank (BNB).
 However it was more a commercial bank than a central bank.

 *1880*: the Bulgarian lev was adopted as a national currency.
-Initially issueing rights belonged to the state, not to BNB.
+Initially issuing rights belonged to the state, not to BNB.

-*1881*: first stock company in Bulgaria - savings association “Girdap” established in Ruse with initial capital of only 750 lv.
-Between 1912 and 1918 it had control over capital of 83,97 million lv.
+*1881*: first stock company in Bulgaria - savings association “Girdap” was established in Ruse with initial capital of only 750 lv.
+Between 1912 and 1918 it had control over capital of 83,97 million levs.
 Existed until 1925.
 Since 1911 its director had been Boncho Bonev, a former chairman of BNB.

 *1885 - by*: the BNB had full issuing rights and was involved in the provision of credit to customers.
 This should have ended by 1928, but it retained 10% of the direct credit for some time after that.

 *1891*: first insurance stock company in Bulgaria established in Ruse.

-*1903*: reform in commercial legislation, which allowed foregin residents to sit in the controlling commitees of joint stock companies.
+*1903*: reform in commercial legislation, which allowed foregin residents to sit in the controlling committees of joint stock companies.

 *1907*: the Law on manufacturing credit.
 A step towards establishing BNB as “the bank of banks”.